VektorTech/air-pollution-map/README.md

 # AQ Earth

-AQ Earth is a data visualization of the current air quality index for various locations around the world plotted onto a 3D globe, made with three js.
+AQ Earth is a data visualization of the current air quality index for various locations around the world plotted onto a 3D globe.
 The user can click on random location to get more detailed information around that coordinate.
-Data is fetched from three different APIs, Open Weather Maps, IQ Air and World AQI.
+Data is fetched from three different APIs: Open Weather Maps, IQ Air & World AQI.

 ## Tech